 Spoilers: "You have to have a number of children murder you in order to feel justified to die," - Gil Orlovitz.

-PS – Heard the silence loud and clear over the years, this (later) Brodkeyian torque amplifying itself minor, this raping of my own stripper pole, up one's ass just enough to request directions etc., audience F far and wide, writing as gathering words from a thesaurus and layering them over an initial sentiment as it is forwarded to you inch by inch, paddling updated vocab editions hinged across a sweated arrangement, severely chopping that mass for time into a grammar you have curated, words or thoughts flinted together in preference – how snobby, nothing doing, big incomprehensible shrug, we can’t really call it English these days, not even a library would pick it off their sidewalk, couldn’t give away for free, no Victorian tenor allowed, because only our morals remain Victorian, and no content can be aesthetic, unless the new wave evangelism’s weaning.
+PS – Heard the silence loud and clear over the years, this (Party of Animals) Brodkeyian torque amplifying itself minor, this raping of my own stripper pole, up one's ass just enough to request directions etc., audience F far and wide, writing as gathering words from a thesaurus and layering them over an initial sentiment as it is forwarded to you inch by inch, paddling updated vocab editions hinged across a sweated arrangement, severely chopping that mass for time into a grammar you have curated, words or thoughts flinted together in preference – how snobby, nothing doing, big incomprehensible shrug, we can’t really call it English these days, not even a library would pick it off their sidewalk, couldn’t give away for free, no Victorian tenor allowed, because only our morals remain Victorian, and no content can be aesthetic, unless the new wave evangelism’s weaning.
 Good.
 Bowing to you, three readers worldwide!
 Stay in pain.

 Barely a pinchful of literary journals are devoted to allowing artists free range with language under zero pressure of political whim or typical propagandist media-think, a gonfalon for art beyond the enforced and petty literary citizenship the internet has codified and will soon, I am certain, have entirely disappeared, scrubbed off its hindquarters, alongside all the vain efforts of my life wasted on words.
 Some of us remember that this operation with the page was always about destroying your fucking well-being to palpitate for the hell of it under no audience’s camel toe, some goddamn space to hang yourself above everyone’s supposedly scrupulous pabulum.
 Before we coax our social evolution so far ahead of biology that the traumatized radar for sensation mutes itself entirely and art turns into one long lecture, Hobart is of the few last beauties with nerve endings to spare.
 I thank them and very few others.